oracle-livelabs/database/dms/goldengate-hub/goldengate-hub.md

 ## Task 2: Setting up the GoldenGate Image from the Oracle Cloud Infrastructure Market Place

 1. Click the navigation menu in the upper left to show top level navigation choices.
-On the Search bar, type "Marketplace" and click on the __All Applications__ result on the right hand side.
+On the Search bar, type "Marketplace" and click on the __All Applications__ result on the right-hand side.

     ![Screenshot of marketplace results for the search function in Oracle Cloud Infrastructure](./images/marketplace-search.png " ")